Friday, 22 September 2023

 We set off to the station together, running a bit behind our intended schedule.
 However, the morning light on the brick built high level station building was stunning so the mother and I paused to take photos.
 'I thought we were in a rush' said Husband.
 'We are in a rush' replied the mother and I in unison.
 We needed to change from S bahn to U bahn at Friedrickstrasse and set the mother off on her days touring from there.

 After initially struggling to find the U bahn, we successfully navigated our way to Templehof airport.
-The airport is a thirties era gargantuan monolith, which ceased operations as an airport in 2008.
+The building is a thirties era gargantuan monolith, which ceased operations as an airport in 2008.
 The main building was once among the top 20 largest buildings on earth.
 On entering, we found ourselves inside a huge foyer with check-in desks installed down one side, a departure board at the far end and a symbolic baggage carousel at the far end, with a perpetual circle of eclectic item.

 In the middle was a one man band on a platform, playing jolly music on a piano which seemed a bit incongruous in such an imposing, aggressive building.